vanvalenlab/kiosk-frontend/README.md

 | `MODEL_PREFIX` | Prefix of model directory in the cloud storage bucket. | `"/models"` |
 | `UPLOAD_PREFIX` | Prefix of upload directory in the cloud storage bucket. | `"/uploads"` |
 | `CLOUD_PROVIDER` | The cloud provider hosting the DeepCell Kiosk. | `"gke"` |

+## Contribute

+We welcome contributions to the [kiosk](https://github.com/vanvalenlab/kiosk) and its associated projects.
+If you are interested, please refer to our [Developer Documentation](https://deepcell-kiosk.readthedocs.io/en/master/DEVELOPER.html), [Code of Conduct](https://github.com/vanvalenlab/kiosk/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/vanvalenlab/kiosk/blob/master/CONTRIBUTING.md).

+## License

+This software is license under a modified [APACHE2](https://opensource.org/licenses/Apache-2.0).
+See [LICENSE](/LICENSE) for full  details.

+## Copyright

+Copyright © 2018-2020 [The Van Valen Lab](http://www.vanvalen.caltech.edu/) at the California Institute of Technology (Caltech), with support from the Paul Allen Family Foundation, Google, & National Institutes of Health (NIH) under Grant U24CA224309-01.
+All rights reserved.